asyncapi/spec/spec/asyncapi.md

 #### <a name="metadataObject"></a>Metadata Object

 The object provides metadata about the described object.
-May contain previously non defined fields.

 ##### Fixed Fields